-A contact clause is a type of relative clause.
-The difference being that with a contact clause we get rid of the relative pronoun. (who, that, which etc)
+Contact clauses (CCs) are a type of relative clause.
+The difference being that with a contact clause, we get rid of the relative pronoun (who, that, which etc).

 What is a relative clause?

-A relative clause is a type of clause that is used to add extra information to the clause before it.
+To recap, a relative clause is a type of clause that is used to add extra information to the clause that precedes it.

 I want to know the person who did this.

 In this sentence, the main clause is “I want to know the person”.
 We then add our relative clause “who did this” to give extra information.
 In this example “who” is our relative pronoun.